Paul Darcy Boles

-Paul Darcy Boles (March 5, 1916 – May 4, 1984) was an American author, as well as working in radio, television and advertising.
+Paul Darcy Boles (March 5, 1916 – May 4, 1984) was an American author who also worked in radio, television and advertising.
 His more than 150 short stories appeared in many American and European periodicals, including Ladies Home Journal, McCall's, Saturday Evening Post, Seventeen, Playboy, and Cosmopolitan.
 Boles earned several honors for his novels and stories.
 After leaving business in 1970, he worked solely as an author.
 He also taught writing around the South.

 Career

 Paul Boles was born on March 5, 1916, in Ashley, Indiana, of Irish parentage.
 "In the late 1800s my .. family owned a lot of Fort Wayne [Indiana]," he said on the dust jacket of his first novel.
 Boles attended grade school in northwest Indiana and high school in Glen Ellyn, Illinois, which is clearly recognizable in his book Glenport, Illinois.
 Some of his short stories display a gentle feeling for small town life.
 After "dropping out" of high school, he worked in the steel mills of Gary, Indiana for three years.
-He then joined the Army.
+He then joined the army.
 At some point, Boles attended Northwestern University, but was "kicked out [for] writ[ing] a satire on the Establishment" in the school humor magazine.
 He also traveled and worked in Europe before World War II.

 His first novel, The Streak, is set in southern Europe, and his second one, The Beggars in the Sun, takes place in Mobile, Alabama, where Boles worked for a time.
 The rights to The Streak were subsequently sold to an unnamed Hollywood personality.
-His books were reviewed by the New York Times, the Chicago Tribune, the Atlanta Journal, and many other publications.
+His books were reviewed by The New York Times, the Chicago Tribune, The Atlanta Journal, and many other publications.
 Rex Lardner stated "he writes fine, exciting and often moving prose."
 It was said Boles' books are "stamped with the hallmark of integrity."
 He was sued for plagiarism by a person who had hired him to rework a novel they wrote, but Boles was cleared of the charges.
 He died on May 4, 1984, in Atlanta, Georgia, where he had lived since the 1950s.

 Although they differ widely in subject matter and setting, Boles said of his books: "All deal in some way with the individual experiencing something, not against the world, but in spite of it."